Kahibaro

 The definite article (English the) is أل in the Arabic language.
-It does not change regarding gender, case, or numbers.
+It starts with a Hamza and does not change regarding gender, case, or numbers.
 It is always directly connected with the related noun and creates one unit with it.

 indefinitedefinite